joakimbeng/to-css/README.md

 Type: `Function`
 Default: `NOOP`

-A transform function for property names, gets called for each CSS rule with property and value as params: `options.property(property, value)`. *Must* return a `String`!
+A transform function for property names, gets called for each CSS rule with property and value as params: `options.property(property, value)`.
+Can return a `String` or an array of strings!

 ## License